Unused opioids are a threat to those around you

 On Saturday, April 27, pharmacies and police stations across the U.S. will again participate in National Prescription Drug Take Back Day, an event which allows anyone to dispose of leftover prescription drugs safely, conveniently, and anonymously.

 According to a study by The Journal of the American Medical Association, prescription opioid painkillers often go unused following surgery.
-The report found between 67 and 92 percent of patients keep unused pills, and warns that those pills are an “important reservoir of opioids available for nonmedical use that could cause injuries or even deaths."
-The study shows that only 10 percent of patients dispose of unused pills in accordance with Federal Drug Administration (FDA) guidelines, and between 73 and 77 percent do not store their pills in locked containers.
+The report found between 67 and 92% of patients keep unused pills, and warns that those pills are an “important reservoir of opioids available for nonmedical use that could cause injuries or even deaths."
+The study shows that only 10% of patients dispose of unused pills in accordance with Federal Drug Administration (FDA) guidelines, and between 73 and 77% do not store their pills in locked containers.

 These findings come at a time when the opioid epidemic is devastating our communities.
 Drug overdose claims roughly 150 American lives every day, making it more deadly than gun violence or automobile accidents.
 In fact, drug overdose is now the leading cause of death for Americans under 50.